Featured: A banner first year.

 • We Innovate: We lead by developing dynamic, sustainable, forward-thinking programs and services.

-• We Include: We demonstrate how to effectively work toward inclusive communities in our planning, programs, and services.
-We celebrate diversity in ability, race, ethnicity, culture, language, gender, sexual orientation, politics, and religion.
+• We Include: We demonstrate how to effectively build welcoming communities in our planning, programs, and services.
+We celebrate all people.

 • We Collaborate: We forge partnerships.
 Working together makes us more effective and responsive to the current needs of our clients and communities.